+A trucker was killed in a tragic crash.
+His family was awarded $2.2 million and an additional $1,290.50 to cover estate administration expenses.
 A U.S. Middle District Senior Judge issued a ruling on Monday, January 6, 2014, that the other parties in a fatal truck crash must pay the victim’s estate administration expenses, in addition to more than $2 million in damages.
 Eric T. Claxton, a semi-truck driver from Memphis, died on November 13, 2009 following a fiery truck collision with another trucker.
 Claxton was just 36 years old at the time of his death.

 Also travelling in the truck with Claxton was his co-driver, 44-year-old Erick Burks, who also died as a result of the crash.
 The driver of the other semi-truck involved in the crash was Sukhwinder Singh.
 Claxton’s family pursued a wrongful death lawsuit against Singh and his employer, PVR Transport, a Selma, California-based trucking company.